 Website Lee County Port Authority

-An airport operations duty agent is an entry level position in the operations department who is trained to act as a direct representative of the Lee County Port Authority Executive Director in his absence.
+An airport operations duty agent is an entry level position in the operations department who is trained to act as a direct representative of the Lee County Port Authority Executive Director in his/her absence.
 The airport operations duty agent monitors the daily operation of the airport and is responsible for inspecting, identifying, and reporting for correction any discrepancy.
-It is an excellent opportunity to start your aviation career!

 Responds to emergency situations/locations and assists with establishment of an on-scene-command post.
 Response to emergency situations can involve operation of a four wheel drive vehicle over rough terrain and extensive walking or standing.

 Enacts animal/bird control.
 Requires use of the four wheel drive vehicle, shotguns, and pyrotechnics for removal, relocation, or depredation of animals/birds.
 May require participation in the airport’s dog program.